 The color is dark, barely see-thru black cherry red with black highlights.
 The nose is rich and dark, there are scents of violets, very ripe cherries, herbs, jammy raspberry, blueberry, and spice, this is a very floral wine.
 The Petite Sirah vs Petit Verdot Red Blend 2021 has a rounded, smooth mouthfeel with dark flavors and interesting spices.

-This Red blend tastes like blackberry, black pepper, and spice, followed by strawberry, and herbs.
+This Red blends tastes like blackberry, black pepper, and spice, followed by strawberry, and herbs.
 The mid-palate offers tart cherry, orange zest, a slight pull from the tannins (it is proper for a big Red wine to have tannins), cranberry, and sour cherry hard candy (not sweet).
 The acidity is balanced.

 - The Petite Sirah vs Petit Verdot Red Blend 2021 is a lot of wine for $7.99, the Michael David version is twice the price.

-- This is a cool weather Red blend and a sipping wine.
+- This is a cool-weather Red blend and a sipping wine.
 The flavors are so distinct that it may be difficult to pair this Red blend with most food.